Sixth Grade Course of Study

 Grammar

-The Shurley English program is a sequentially oriented curriculum that incorporates the use of rhythm, repetition, and student/teacher interaction.
+The focus of sixth grade grammar is on application.
 Areas covered include the eight parts of speech, sentence types, sentence structure, capitalization, punctuation, and sentence classification.

 Spelling

-Using Shell Education, students build familiarity with common spelling patterns and rules.
+Students build familiarity with commonly misspelled words as well as word roots including prefixes and suffixes.
 The students’ decoding skills will also be strengthened.
 The tasks in this series are meaning-based, so students cannot complete the tasks successfully without knowledge of the words’ definitions or parts of speech.

 Writing